Frequently Asked Questions

 What is Treasure Trap?

 Durham University Treasure Trap is the UK’s oldest continuously running larp group.
-We have a sister system which runs in Cambridge.

 What is larp?